 Kuluntu Bakery is a cottage bakery located near Bishop Arts District in Dallas, Texas.
 Our vision is to open a brick and mortar bakery that will be focused on women’s empowerment through education, culinary training, and community enrichment activities.

-We use high-quality, organic ingredients when possible, including flour from Barton Springs Mill in Austin, TX, Central Milling in Utah and King Arthur Flour.
+We use high-quality, organic ingredients when possible, including flour from Barton Springs Mill in Austin, TX and King Arthur Flour.
 We recycle, compost, and donate any unsold goods.
-We love to provide desserts and bread for any kind of occasion.
-If you are interested in making a custom order, please contact Kuluntu Bakery via email, phone or the contact us page.

 My name is Stephanie Leichtle-Chalklen, and I’m a native of Coppell, Texas.
 My journey has been unique, and I hope to share my story through Kuluntu Bakery.
 After graduating from Texas A&M University with a Master of Public Service and Administration and a Bachelor of Sociology, I was inspired to set off on my own and live in the big city.
 I moved to New York City with no job and few connections.
 Fortunately, I found work quickly and spent several years working for various international and local nonprofit organizations.